 Several children injured after ‘stabbing near school’ in Dublin city centre

+Irish police are responding to the major incident in Parnell Square East in Dublin city centre

-Five people, including three children, have been injured in a serious incident in Dublin city centre, as emergency services respond to a “major incident” in Parnell Square East.
+A woman and three young children have been injured in an “appalling attack” in Dublin city centre, as emergency services respond to the major incident in a busy shopping street.

-The attack is understood to have unfolded shortly after 1pm local time on the north side of the Irish capital, with local media reporting it happening near a girls school.
+The stabbing happened in the bustling Parnell Square East shortly after 1.30pm on the north side of the Irish capital.

-The Irish police force, the Garda, are at the scene along with emergency services.
-A spokesperson said: “Five casualties have been taken to various hospitals in the Dublin region.
+The woman and one of the children, a girl, are in hospital in a serious condition.
+A man and the two other children have been taken to hospital with less serious injuries, the Irish police force, the Garda, has said.

+Taoiseach Leo Varadkar said a suspect had been detained.
+The Garda has said they were not looking for anyone else with officers following a definite line of inquiry.

 “One child, a girl, has sustained serious injuries, the other two children are being treated for less serious injuries.